top of page

 Instruction Manual for the United Nations World Food Program.

-How to: Easy Hydroponics is an instruction manual commissioned by the United Nations World Food Program to promote hydroponic farming practices within informal settlements in South America.
+How to: Easy Hydroponics (2016) is an instruction manual commissioned by the United Nations World Food Programme to promote hydroponic farming practices within informal settlements in South America.

 Hydroponic farming allows food to be grown vertically, maximizing productivity on minimal surfaces.
 Within dense informal settlements, this approach reveals alternative possibilities for food autonomy and small-scale micro-entrepreneurial activities, particularly in environments where flat ground and arable land are scarce.

-Rather than presenting hydroponics as a technical system, the manual translates it into a set of elementary operations that can be replicated, adapted, and modified according to local conditions.
+Rather than presenting hydroponics as a technical system reserved for experts, the manual translates it into a set of elementary operations that can be replicated, adapted, and modified according to local conditions.
 The publication was developed to accompany fieldwork activities and to support processes of urban agriculture literacy from the bottom up.

-Expose - How to: Easy Hydroponics exposes the spatial and infrastructural constraints that limit food production in informal urban environments.
-By addressing the absence of land, resources, and formal infrastructure, the manual reveals hydroponics as a viable response to conditions often excluded from conventional agricultural models.
-Exposure operates by reframing scarcity as a design condition rather than a limitation.
+Expose — How to: Easy Hydroponics exposes the spatial and infrastructural constraints that limit food production in informal settlements.
+By addressing scarcity of land, water, and formal infrastructure, the manual reframes these conditions as operative design parameters rather than insurmountable limitations.

-Mediate - The project mediates the transfer of agricultural knowledge into accessible, low-threshold instructions.
-Complex hydroponic techniques are translated into simple procedures that can be understood, adapted, and applied within contexts of limited technical expertise and material availability.
+Mediate — The project mediates the transfer of agricultural knowledge into low-threshold instructions.
+Complex hydroponic techniques are translated into simple procedures that can circulate beyond expert domains and be adapted to diverse urban realities.

 bottom of page